lanl-aea/waves/docs/tutorial_11_regression_testing.rst

       :language: Python
       :diff: tutorials_tutorial_09_post_processing

+There are two changes made in this tutorial.
+The first is to compare the expected simulation results found in the CSV file created above.
+The source list is updated to include the expected results as the CSV file create above and the :ref:`post_processing_cli` CLI option ``--csv-regression-file`` is given the CSV file for comparison against the current simulation output.

-The datacheck targets now have a decidated alias to allow running a partial workflow.
+The second change adds a dedicated alias for the datacheck targets to allow partial workflow execution.
 This is useful when a full simulation may take a long time, but the simulation preparation is worth testing on a regular basis.
 We've also added the regression alias introduced briefly in :ref:`tutorial_unit_testing`.
 Previously, this alias was a duplicate of the ``unit_testing`` workflow alias.
 Now this alias can be used as a collector alias for running a regression suite with a single command, while preserving the ability to run the unit tests as a standalone workflow.

 To get approximate the time savings of the new project-wide ``datacheck`` alias for a larger modsim project, go back through the previous tutorials and add each simulation specific datacheck task to the new alias.